 Here are three possible itineraries for a wander around the city once the sun has gone down and other tourists start to desert the streets for their hotels and B&B's.
 You will find a map at the end of the article, just click on the name of the itinerary you wish to follow and it will pinpoint the road and the highlights along the way.

-We may highlight these itineraries for escaping the summer heat, however, with a few minor changes (take your refreshment indoors), these three ideas become the perfect way to extend your day and make the most of your limited time in Florence in any season.
+We may suggest these itineraries for escaping the summer heat, however, with a few minor changes (take your refreshment indoors), these three ideas become the perfect way to extend your day and make the most of your limited time in Florence in any season.

-The starting point is the same for all three (Piazza Michelangelo) because before, during and after sunset, there is probably no better place to be to start a panoramic tour in the evening.
-And, though you can walk up to the piazza, our suggestion is to make it easy: catch bus number 13 and get off at the square.
+The starting point is the same for all three (Piazza Michelangelo) because before, during and after sunset, there is probably no better place to start a panoramic tour in the evening.
+Just a thought, though you can walk up to the piazza, make it easy: catch bus number 13 and get off at the square.
 When possible, I tried to be precise with road names, but sometimes the fun is getting just a little bit lost while wandering around.

 Itinerary # 1

 Length: 4.9 km with Walking Time about 90 min

-From Piazzale Michelangelo, (with the square to your back) stroll to the left, down the wide sidewalk of the Viale Michelangelo downwards along the main road and you will end up in Piazza Ferrucci.
+From Piazzale Michelangelo, (with the city to your back) stroll to the left, down the wide sidewalk of the Viale Michelangelo downwards along the main road and you will end up in Piazza Ferrucci.
 This square is named after Francesco Ferrucci, also known as Francesco Ferruccio, a Florentine war hero from the 1500's.
 A stop on the bridge Ponte S. Niccolò will give you a brilliant perspective of the city skyline (see if you can identify Santa Croce, Palazzo Vecchio, Giotto's Bell Tower and the Duomo).